Updated April 14, 2023

 Difference Between SoapUI vs Postman

 Soap UI is a tool that can be used for both functional and non-functional testing and not only limited to services.
-It supports functional, performance testing, Regression testing, Load testing, etc. It makes easier for users to convert functional test into non-functional tests.
-Postman is a platform where users can use to design, build, and test API’s, also to modify API’s.
+It supports functional, performance testing, Regression testing, Load testing, etc. It makes it easier for users to convert functional test into non-functional tests.
+Postman is a platform where users can design, build, and test API’s to modify API’s.
 It has the ability to make various HTTP requests ( GET, POST, PUT, PATCH ).

 Why Use SoapUI or Postman?

-Postman is one of the most common choice of over 4 million downloads, with below features
+Postman is one of the most common choices of over 4 million downloads, with the below features

 - Accessibility: As long as Postman is installed on your computer, the user can log in to their account and can access files anytime and anywhere.

 - Collaboration: Import and Export of collections make it easier to share files.
 Collections can create subfolders and multiple requests to organize test cases or suites.

 - Creating Tests: Checkpoints can be added to API calls for verifying successful HTTP responses.

 - Automation Tests: Tests can be run in multiple iterations, which saves time for repetitive iterations